Do You Need to Replace Oil Filter Every Oil Change?

 Yes, you can change the oil filter after changing the oil.
 Here’s how: 1.
 Place a drain pan underneath the filter to catch any oil that may drip out.

 2. Unscrew the old filter and remove it.
 Some filters may be easier to remove if you first soak them in some warm oil for a few minutes.
-3. Clean the area around the filter housing with a clean rag to make sure there is no dirt or debris that could get into the new filter.
+3. Clean the area around the filter housing with a clean rag.
+Ensure that no dirt gets into the new filter.
+Hand-tighten it until it is snug, then use an appropriate tool to tighten it another 1/2 to 3/4 turn (do not over-tighten).

 Conclusion